activist-org/activist/STYLEGUIDE.md

 There is a limited set of package types that are available in the global scope.
 The current list can be found in `frontend/tsconfig.json` under `"compilerOptions.types"`, with this list being modified as the project matures.

 Before opening a new PR, it is recommended to first generate the current types, then manually check those types:

-1. cd `frontend`
+1. cd into `frontend`
-2. run `yarn run postinstall`.
-Types will be generated in `.nuxt`
+2. run `yarn run postinstall` to generate types in `frontend/.nuxt`
 3. run `yarn nuxi typecheck`

 Within VSCode TS errors are visible, however, running these commands will help to ensure the new code does not introduce unintended TS errors at build time.
 Existing TS errors may be ignored.
-PR's are always welcome to address these errors!
+PRs are always welcome to address these errors!

 <a id="tailwind"></a>